Lesson Plan Title : Emergency Central Nervous System

 Objective: The student will be able to explain how the central nervous system works normally and during an emergency.

 Assign students to be different parts of the central nervous system.
+Have students mimic these movements and signals by assigning them to act as these portions of the nervous system.
 Clear a large area and have each student stand in the correct place for their part.

 Brain - top of the classroom